-PhD, New York University
+Ph.D., New York University

-MD, New York University School of Medicine
+M.D., New York University School of Medicine

 Postdoc, New York University

 Resident, Pediatrics, Baylor College of Medicine

 Fellow, Medical Genetics, Baylor College of Medicine

 Sabbatical, Wellcome Trust Sanger Institute

-DSc, Watson School of Biological Sciences, Cold Spring Harbor Laboratory (CSHL)
+D.Sc., Watson School of Biological Sciences, Cold Spring Harbor Laboratory (CSHL)

 To what extent are de novo DNA rearrangements in the human genome responsible for sporadic human disease traits?
 How many human Mendelian and complex traits, as well as sporadic genomic disorders, developmental disabilities and birth defects, are due to structural changes and/or gene copy number variants (CNV)?
 To what extent is secondary structure mutagenesis, rather than W-C base pair changes, underlying variant alleles and human disease traits?
 What are the molecular mechanisms for human genomic rearrangements and structural variant (SV) mutagenesis?
 The answers to these questions will impact both prenatal and postnatal molecular diagnostics, as well as patient and family management and therapeutics.
-Moreover, the answers have profound implications for human gene and genome evolution.
+Moreover, the answers have profound implications for organismal developmental biology, biological homeostasis, and human gene and human genome evolution.

-My lab focuses on four major areas of research: i) Mechanisms of Structural Variant (SV/CNV) mutagenesis, ii) the use of rare variant, family based - genomics to glean insights into gene variant alleles contributing to disease traits, iii) understanding disease biology as perturbations from homeostasis caused by mutation and iv) molecular pathways to disease and therapeutics.
+My lab focuses on four major related areas of human genetics and genomics research: i) Mechanisms of Structural Variant (SV/CNV) mutagenesis, ii) the use of rare variant, family-based genomics to glean insights into gene variant alleles contributing to disease traits, iii) understanding disease biology as perturbations from homeostasis caused by mutation, and iv) molecular pathways to disease and therapeutics.

-In 2011, the Clan Genomics Hypothesis was posited, and the complex allelic architecture of human disease summarized formally.
+In 2011, the Clan Genomics Hypothesis was posited, and the complex allelic architecture of human disease was summarized formally.
 The implication of Clan Genomics was that recent mutation may have a greater influence on susceptibility to, or protection from, disease than is conferred by variations that arose in distant ancestors.
 This was conceptually illustrated by a 'heat map' in the color shades of the rainbow with the 'hotter colors' (red/orange) overlying the siblings in a nuclear family, yellow the parents, and the 'cooler colors', e.g., green, showing more distant ancestors in the clan.
-The rare variants (copy number variant, CNV; single nucleotide variant, SNV; indels) with large effect have arisen recently in the family/clan/population history.
+The rare variants (copy number variant, CNV; single nucleotide variant, SNV; indels) with large effects have arisen recently in the family/clan/population history.
 Therefore, new mutations in you and your recent ancestors, and novel combinations aggregated in your personal genome from your parents, account for many medically actionable variant loci.

 Clan Genomics provided a framework for a rare variant parsing of genome-wide variant allele data from the assayable portion of individual personal genomes and examining for Mendelian expectations.
-The hypotheses being tested, rare variant alleles and Mendelian expectations, explores pathogenic variation that might contribute to disease trait manifestations.
+The hypotheses being tested, rare variant alleles and Mendelian expectations, explores pathogenic variation that might contribute to disease trait manifestations in the family.
 During the last 10 years, the Clan Genomics hypothesis has been tested worldwide in hundreds of thousands of personal genomes - to date, no data have emerged that warrant rejection of the hypothesis.